franciscoengenheiro/concurrent-problem-sets/README.md

 - In the first and only effective call to `shutdown` method, the executor is responsible to signal all the threads waiting, for more tasks to be delegated to them, that the executor is shutting down, and they should clear the queue of tasks and terminate if no more work is available.
-- the last thread to terminate is also responsible to signal all the threads waiting for the executor to shut down.

 `awaitTermination`:
 - **Paths** - The thread can take two major paths when calling this method: